Catalan Civil War: Revolt of the remences

 Civil war broke out with the war of the Remences led by Francesc de Verntallat in February 1462.
-The peasant revolted against the Consell del Principat with the hope of receiving royal support: Juana worked hard to stoke anti-Busca sentiment in Barcelona.
-In April a plot by some former Busca in support of the queen had been publicised and the deputy leader of the Consell, Francesc Pallarès, along with two former leaders, was executed in May.
+The peasants revolted against the Consell del Principat with the hope of receiving royal support: Juana worked hard to stoke anti-Busca sentiment in Barcelona.
+In April a plot by some former Busca in support of the queen had been publicised and the deputy leader of the Consell, Francesc Pallarès, along with two former leaders, were executed in May.
 On 11 March 1462, Juana and Ferdinand left unsafe Barcelona for Girona, hoping to receive protection from the French army there.

 John signed two treaties in 1462 at Sauveterre (3 May) and Bayonne (9 May) with Louis XI of France whereby the French king would lend 700 lances (4,200 knights plus their retainers) in military aid to John in exchange for 200,000 écus and, as surety of payment, the cession of the counties of Roussillon and Cerdagne, and the right to garrison Perpignan and Cotlliure.
 In April, at Olite, the French king had already agreed to acquiesce in John's plan to make Eleanor and her husband his heirs in Navarre and dispossess his eldest daughter, Blanche II of Navarre, who was given over to Eleanor and Gaston's custody.
 She was poisoned in prison in 1464.

 At the same time the Consell del Principat formed an army to put down the rebellion of the remences.
 The army of the Consell was placed under the command of Hug Roger III, Count of Pallars Sobirà, commander of the army of the Generalitat.
 After besieging and capturing Hostalric on 23 May 1462, Hug Roger marched on Girona, where he was received warmly on 6 June while the queen and the prince took refuge in the citadel, the Força Vella ("old fort"), throughout June.
 Gaston of Foix, leading a French army, took Girona on 23 July and rescued the queen and prince.

 Throughout the summer the Generalitat and the municipal council of Barcelona worked with the peasant leaders and various noble factions to draw up an agreement and bring an end to the revolt.
 The king, however, intrigued against it and negotiations were scuttled before a treaty could take effect.